 BC STM offers a number of continuing education programs, lectures, and events that are free and open to the public.
 The online Crossroads program offers courses, certificate programs, and other resources.
 Members of the public are invited to audit courses or apply to one of several certificate programs.

 GCTS offers distance learning through their online degree program and certificate programs.
-Auditing is available for non-degree candidates.
+Auditing may be available for non-degree candidates.
 GCTS also offers a number of lectures and podcasts, free to the public, through their channel on iTunes U.

 Harvard Divinity School’s programs include the Special Students program, which allows non-degree students to take classes for credit, and the Ministers in the Vicinity program, which is open to clergy, chaplains, and ministers of all faiths.
 HDS also invites members of the public to audit courses.

-Hebrew College offers auditing, as well as a variety of learning and discussion groups for adults of all ages.
+Hebrew College offers many opportunities for Community and Adult Learning.
 The Eser program is an informal discussion group for young adults in their 20s and 30s, and the Meah program offers intensive adult learning on Jewish texts, history, and culture.
 HC’s Parenting Through a Jewish Lens program includes discussion groups for parents from all backgrounds, including interfaith and LGBT couples.

 HCHC offers a Diaconate Program for those who wish to serve the Greek Orthodox Archdiocese of America as deacons.